CleverTap/clevertap-unity-sdk/docs/multi-environment-crendential-support.md

 ## 🔄 Migrating from Old CleverTap Settings to Multi-Environment Support

 ### ⚠️ Important Notice
-If you were using the old CleverTap settings system (single environment configuration), you need to re-enter your credentials in the new multi-environment settings format.
+If you were using the old CleverTap settings system (single environment configuration), you need to re-enter you/Users/nilesh/Office/clevertap-unity-sdk/docs/README_v2.4.2_and_older.mdr credentials in the new multi-environment settings format.
 The new system stores credentials differently to support multiple environments.

 ### 📋 Migration Steps